 While you probably won’t get 8% back on every purchase, many credit cards reward you with 3% cash back — or more in some cases.
 Here we’ll look at the best inflation fighters available today to help you battle rising costs.

 There’s a lot to like about the Chase Freedom Unlimited, including no annual fee and unlimited 1.5% cash back.
 It also has 0% APR for 15 months from account opening on balance transfers and purchases, followed by a APR.
 It also has higher cashback rates in several categories, including 3% on dining and eligible takeout services, plus 3% back on drugstore purchases.
-It also offers a special offer of unlimited matched cash back at the end of the first year.

 The Wells Fargo Active Cash Card is one of the best credit cards for everyday spending as it rewards you with unlimited 2% cash back on purchases.
 There is no annual fee, and this card usually has a sign-up bonus.
 Plus, it has 0% APR for 15 months from account opening on purchases and balance transfers, followed by a .